 My parents overpaid my tuition.
 Can they submit a Reimbursement Request Form for themselves?

-Unfortunately, no. A Reimbursement Request Form must be signed and submitted by student yourself.
+Unfortunately, no. You must sign and submit a Reimbursement Request Form yourself.
 You may specify on the form if a check needs to be made payable to another person or mailed to a certain address.

 How soon can I receive a reimbursement check?

 A reimbursement check may be issued in two to four weeks of the following events, whichever comes later:

 - the date your reimbursement request was received; or